 Acquiror Target Deal Value (\$ mill) Date Announced Consideration Unit vs. Election, Allocation Procedure Fixed Exchange Ratio Fixed Value Cap/ Collar Walk- away 11.
 Exelon Corp.
-NRG Energy Inc. 6,260.76 10/19/08 Common stock Yes No No No 12.
-Republic Services Inc. Allied Waste Industries Inc. 6,113.97 6/23/08 Common stock Yes No No No 13.
+NRG Energy Inc. 35 6,260.76 10/19/08 Common stock Yes No No No 12.
+Republic Services Inc. Allied Waste Industries Inc. 36 6,113.97 6/23/08 Common stock Yes No No No 13.
 PNC Financial Services Group National City Corp.
 5,617.67 10/24/08 Common stock Yes No No No 14.
 Bank of America Corp.
 Countrywide Financial Corp.
 4,143.85 1/11/08 Common stock Yes No No No 15.
 Ashland Inc. Hercules Inc. 3,323.25 7/11/08 Common stock and cash Unit Yes No No No 16.
-Delta Air Lines Inc. Northwest Airlines Inc. 2,958.29 4/14/08 Common stock Yes No No No
+Delta Air Lines Inc. Northwest Airlines Inc. 2,958.29 4/14/08 Common stock Yes No No No essentially functioned as a pre-closing contingent value right, which would compensate Applied Biosystems' stockholders who elected (or received through proration) shares of Invitrogen common stock with additional consideration per Applied Biosystems share of up to the product of \$2.31 multiplied by the portion of a share of Invitrogen common stock which such holder had a right to receive, but only if the volume-weighted average price of Invitrogen common stock on each trading day during the 20 consecutive trading days immediately preceding the third business day prior to the closing date was less than \$46.00 per share (the value of a share of Invitrogen common stock implied by both the fixed ratio and cash election options on the signing date).
+Beyond this narrow range of downside price protection for Applied Biosystems' stockholders, the agreement included no adjustment on the upside if Invitrogen shares traded above \$46.00 and no additional adjustment on the downside if Invitrogen shares traded below \$43.69 (the "CVR" floor), including no walk-away right.

-&lt;sup>34 On November 11, 2008, two days after NRG rejected Exelon's then \$6.2 billion unsolicited offer, Exelon launched an exchange offer for all the outstanding shares of NRG at a fixed exchange ratio of 0.485 Exelon shares for each NRG share.
+35 On November 11, 2008, two days after NRG rejected Exelon's then \$6.2 billion unsolicited offer, Exelon launched an exchange offer for all the outstanding shares of NRG at a fixed exchange ratio of 0.485 Exelon shares for each NRG share.
 Exelon's offer represented a 37 percent premium over NRG's closing price before the proposal was announced in October 2008.
 On January 7, 2009, Exelon announced that NRG shareholders had tendered 106.3 million shares, representing 45.6 percent of the company's outstanding common stock, and that Exelon would extend its offer to February 25, 2009.
 Even though more than a majority of the NRG shareholders conditionally accepted Exelon's offer at the end of February, the offer was further extended.
-Exelon ultimately increased its bid to .545 Exelon shares for each NRG share, but notwithstanding such increase the NRG shareholders voted against the Exelon sponsored board nominees for election to the NRG board in late July.
+Exelon ultimately increased its bid 0.545 Exelon shares for each NRG shareholders voted against the Exelon sponsored board nominees for election to the NRG board in late July.
 Thereafter, Exelon formally abandoned its hostile bid.